MeTavi/TAT_doc/docs/Setup_Guide/index.md

    - Your selected Integrated Development Environment (IDE) (e.g. PyCharm, Visual Studio Code)
    - Your selected GIS tool (e.g. QGIS, MapInfo, ArcGIS) (optional)
 3. **Raw Data Files**: Raw data files are not stored in the repository.
 Ensure you have access to the raw data files needed for processing.
 4. **Local Storage Space**: Approximately 100GB of local storage is required.
-Depending on the number of analysis period this estimation may vary largely.
+However, this estimate may vary significantly depending on the number of analysis periods.

 ## Instruction